-Similar to the interpreter, the transpiler also consists of a part that runs on the CPU and a part that runs on the GPU.
-When looking at the component and workflow of the transpiler, as shown in Figure 3.4, it is almost identical to the interpreter.
-However, the key difference between the two, is the additional code generation, or transpilation step.
-Apart from that, the transpiler also needs the same pre-processing step and also the GPU to evaluate the expressions.
-However, the GPU evaluator generated by the transpiler works differently to the GPU evaluator for the interpreter.
-The difference between these evaluators will be explained later.
+Similar to the interpreter, the transpiler also consists of a part that is running on the CPU side and one that is running on the GPU side.
+When looking at the component and workflow of the transpiler as seen in Figure 3.4, it is almost identical to the interpreter.
+However, the key difference between these two, is the additional code generation, or transpilation step.